 - NCFE optional observation checklist

+- written Assessor observation

-- video with written commentary
+- video with written commentary.

-- written Assessor observation.

-4 Be able to evaluate and reflect on a circuit training session
+4 Be able to evaluate and reflect on a group cycling session

-- 4.1 Provide feedback to participants on their performance during the session - 4.2 Gain feedback from participants about the circuit training session - 4.3 Evaluate the session and reflect on own performance - 4.4 Plan improvements for personal performance and future sessions
+- 4.1 Provide feedback to participants on their performance during the session - 4.2 Gain feedback from participants about the group cycling session - 4.3 Evaluate the session and reflect on own performance - 4.4 Plan improvements for personal performance and future sessions

-- 4.1 Learners must give feedback to participants on the circuit training session, this could relate to participation, effort levels, engagement or future developments/sessions. - 4.2 Learners must gather feedback from participants on the circuit training session and record the feedback in an appropriate way.
-This could include: what went well, what could be improved, what they liked or disliked, etc. - 4.3 Learners must consider how well the training session and instructing style met the participants' needs and take into consideration the feedback gathered from participants.

-4.4 Learners must plan improvements for personal performance and for future sessions.
+- 4.1 Learners must give feedback to participants on the group cycling session, this could relate to participation, effort levels, engagement or future developments/sessions. - 4.2 Learners must gather feedback from participants on the group cycling session and record the feedback in an appropriate way, this could include: what went well, what could be improved, what they liked or disliked etc. - 4.3 Learners must consider how well the training profile and instructing style met the participants' needs and take into consideration the feedback gathered from participants. - 4.4 Learners must plan improvements for personal performance and for future sessions.
 The Explanation of terms (Section 3) explains how the terms used in the unit content are applied to this qualification.

 - feedback forms

-- self evaluation
+- self-evaluation

 - action plan

 - personal development plan.